-- 24. The council's current treasury management arrangements are conducted by council staff, with support from an external treasury management advisor, Arlingclose Limited, within existing budgets. - 25.
+- 23. The council's current treasury management arrangements are conducted by council staff, with support from an external treasury management advisor, Arlingclose Limited, within existing budgets. - 24.
 The Treasury Management Strategy includes the overall management of the council's cash flow and borrowing strategy.
-With interest rates having been low, it was decided to take a combination of short-term and long-term borrowing in order to balance the requirement for low interest costs and achieving cost certainty - 26.
-Although interest rates are starting to increase, due to current low levels of short-term borrowing the council is forecasting lower than budgeted costs of borrowing for the first quarter, this has resulted in a net saving of £0.9m which has contributed towards the overall financial result of the council as at the end of the first quarter.
+With interest rates having been low over the last few years, it was decided to take a combination of short-term and long-term borrowing in order to balance the requirement for low interest costs and achieving cost certainty - 25.
+Even though interest rates are currently increasing, due to current lower levels of short-term borrowing, the council is forecasting lower than budgeted costs of borrowing, this has resulted in a forecast net saving of £2.0m which will contribute towards the overall financial result of the council. - 26.
+The recent increases in interest rates will have a minimal effect on the cost of borrowing for the Council as most of the borrowing, £176.7m of a total of £186.7m, are long-term fixed-rate loans.
+It has been necessary to take out a further £20m of borrowing which is due to start before the end of the financial year, of which half is to replace existing loans which are due to mature. - 27.
+Due to the recent increase in interest rates these loans have had to be secured at a higher rate than in the previous year. - 28.
+The effect on interest income will also be minimal, as the level of investments are not high as they have been used to repay short-term borrowing during the year, thus, minimising the interest rate risk.
+The council invests mainly in instant access bank accounts and money market funds.